DionKill/ps4-linux-tutorial/docs/external-installation-manual.md

 You may need to do this at every reboot.
 :::
 ## Finale
 Go now, conquer the finale.
-Also, watch the post-credit scenes.
+Also, read the post-credit stuff.